dnd 5e rogue handbook

 Saves: Dexterity saves will protect you from things like fireballs, and Intelligence saves also exist I suppose.
 Evasion further improves your Dexterity saves.

-Proficiencies: Rogues get all of the weapons they need to get by, but thieves’ tools, and a fantastic four skills.
+Proficiencies: Rogues get all of the weapons they need to get by, plus thieves’ tools, and a fantastic four skills.

 Expertise: Rogues are truly the master of skills.
 Pick skills which fit the theme and style of your campaign and your character well.